Vogue (magazine): Vogue Business

 The online fashion industry publication was launched in January 2019.
 The new property aims at offering a global perspective on the fashion industry with industry insights.
 Although sharing the Vogue brand name, Vogue Business is operated as a separate business entity with an independent editorial team.

 In June 2019, Vogue Business launched the Vogue Business Talent, a platform that promotes vacancies from international fashion brands and companies with the goal to match professionals with their job opportunities.

 Other editions

 In 2005, Condé Nast launched Men's Vogue.
 The magazine ceased publication as an independent publication in October 2008, the December/January 2009 edition being its last issue.
 It was intended to be published as a supplement of Vogue, the Spring 2009 edition being the last issue of the magazine altogether.

 Condé Nast also publishes Teen Vogue, a version of the magazine for teenage girls in the United States.
-South Korea and Australia publish a Vogue Girl magazine (currently suspended from further publication), in addition to the Vogue Living and Vogue Entertaining + Travel editions.

-Vogue Hommes International is an international men's fashion magazine based in Paris, France, and L'uomo Vogue is the Italian men's version.
-At the beginning of 2013 the Japanese version, Vogue Hommes Japan, ended publication.

 Until 1961, Vogue was also the publisher of Vogue Patterns, a home sewing pattern company.
 It was sold to Butterick Publishing, which also licensed the Vogue name.
-In 2007, an Arabic edition of Vogue was rejected by Condé Nast International.

-On March 5, 2010, 16 international editors-in-chief of Vogue met in Paris to discuss the 2nd Fashion's Night Out.
-Present in the meeting were the 16 international editors-in-chief of Vogue: Wintour (American Vogue), Emmanuelle Alt (French Vogue), Franca Sozzani (Italian Vogue), Alexandra Shulman (British Vogue), Kirstie Clements (Australian Vogue), Aliona Doletskaya (Russian Vogue), Angelica Cheung (Chinese Vogue), Christiane Arp (German Vogue), Priya Tanna (Indian Vogue), Rosalie Huang (Taiwanese Vogue), Paula Mateus (Portuguese Vogue), Seda Domaniç (Turkish Vogue), Yolanda Sacristan (Spanish Vogue), Eva Hughes (Mexican and Latin American Vogue), Mitsuko Watanabe (Japanese Vogue), and Daniela Falcao (Brazilian Vogue).

-In 2017, Vogue launched on their website an article named “Latinas in Los Angeles” for their 125th Anniversary that centralizes the fashion among the Chicano community, starting from one of the well-known points in the history of the 1940s- the Pachuco subculture.
-Especially the women that allowed them to create an identity for themselves in a country that did not accept Mexican-Americans.